w3woody/OCTools/Docs/OCLex.md

 of the first comment all the way down to the last "*/" of the "Done" comment.

-**Unlike Lex or Flex**, you must provide rules for matching all possible substring; there is no implicit rule to ignore illegal characters.
+**Unlike Lex or Flex**, you must provide rules for matching all possible substrings; there is no implicit rule to ignore illegal characters.
 If you wish to emulate this behavior, you must provide the following as the last rule in your rule set: